 Pleime camp was a Special Forces outpost.
-Its dual commanders were Captain Harold Moore and Captain Tran Van Nhan, and was under the control of Colonel William McKean, 5th Special Forces Group Commander.
+Its dual commanders were Captain Harold Moore and Captain Tran Van Nhan, and were under the control of Colonel William McKean, 5th Special Forces Group Commander.
 The Headquarters of the 5th Special Forces Group was located at I Field Forces Vietnam in Nha Trang.

-Colonel Mckean was the authority that provided the American Delta Team and the Vietnamese Special Forces company that were dispatched to Pleime camp by II Corps Command.
+Colonel McKean was the authority that provided the American Delta Team and the Vietnamese Special Forces company that were dispatched to Pleime camp by II Corps Command.
 Colonel Hieu had this combined Vietnamese American Special Forces team inserted at 5 kilometers northeast of the camp with a dual mission: first was to study the enemy troop distribution around the camp to determine the enemy intention that could be either to overrun the camp or to lure and ambush the rescue force; second was to reinforce the camp (Pleime, chapter IV):

-However, Colonel Mckean, through LTC Bennett, Special Forces advisor at II Corps Headquarters, wanted the American Delta team to go into the camp immediately to help the camp commander to contain a potential rebellion by the Montagnard soldiers (G3 Journal/IFFV, 10/20):
+However, Colonel McKean, through LTC Bennett, Special Forces advisor at II Corps Headquarters, wanted the American Delta team to go into the camp immediately to help the camp commander to contain a potential rebellion by the Montagnard soldiers (G3 Journal/IFFV, 10/20):

 Colonel Hieu denied that request (G3 Journal/IFFV, 10/20):

-General Westmoreland monitored closely the Pleime-Chupong-Iadrang battlefront since its outset.
-On October 26, he was present at 1st Air Cavalry Brigade headquarters and after listening to a briefing he approved II Corps’s plan to pursue the withdrawing enemy troops (Coleman, page 99):
+General Westmoreland monitored the Pleime-Chupong-Iadrang battlefront closely since its outset.
+On October 26, he was present at 1st Air Cavalry Brigade headquarters. and after listening to a briefing he approved II Corps’s plan to pursue the withdrawing enemy troops (Coleman, page 99):

 On October 22, G3 Journal/IFFV recorded :